Igalia/rfcs/rfcs/wpt-for-aams.md

 This diagram extends the <a href="#user-content-webdriver_accessibility_diagram">diagram in the "Prior art" section</a>.

-It adds a dotted line arrow from the WPT application to the Plaform API mapping adapter within the Browser application, indicating the addition proposed here to use the Platform Accessibility APIs directly to test the browser's support for those APIs.
+It adds a dotted line arrow from the WPT application to the Platform API mapping adapter within the Browser application, indicating the addition proposed here to use the Platform Accessibility APIs directly to test the browser's support for those APIs.

 Notably, while the existing mechanism for WPT to query the browser via WebDriver communicates with the WebDriver API implementation within the browser via HTTP,